-Broadband high angular resolution multi-frequency continuum observations with ALMA \citep{Macias2021,Sierra2021,Mauco2021,Ueda2022,Ohashi2023,Carvalho2024,Sierra2025}, in some cases complemented with Very Large Array (VLA) data \citep{Carrasco-Gonzalez2019,Guidi2022,Zhang2023,Sierra2024,Guerra-Alvarado2024}, allowed breaking the degeneracies between intrinsic dust properties and the wavelength dependence of the optical depth, opening up the possibility of thoroughly characterising the temperature, density, and size of solids in gaps and rings.
+Broadband high angular resolution multi-frequency continuum observations with ALMA \citep{Macias2021,Sierra2021,Mauco2021,Ueda2022,Ohashi2023,Carvalho2024,Sierra2025}, complemented with Very Large Array (VLA) data in some cases \citep{Carrasco-Gonzalez2019,Guidi2022,Zhang2023,Sierra2024,Guerra-Alvarado2024}, allowed the degeneracies between intrinsic dust properties and the wavelength dependence of the optical depth to be broken, thus opening up the possibility of thoroughly characterising the temperature, density, and size of solids in gaps and rings.
 Not surprisingly, most of these works obtained rather different constraints.
-While partly due to the intrinsic diversity of the analysed sources, the different modelling hypotheses (e.g., the adopted dust composition and porosity, or the fitting methods) might have impacted their results substantially.
-In this paper, we combine ALMA~and VLA high angular resolution and sensitivity (sub-)mm continuum observations and cm-wavelength photometry of CI~Tau (whose stellar parameters are summarised in \autoref{tab:1}), to provide constraints on the properties of solids and simultaneously explore different assumptions on dust composition and porosity.
+While partly due to the intrinsic diversity of the analysed sources, the different modelling hypotheses (e.g. the adopted dust composition and porosity or the fitting methods) might have impacted their results substantially.
+In this paper, we combine ALMA~and VLA high angular resolution and sensitivity (sub-)millimetre continuum observations and centimetre-wavelength photometry of CI~Tau (whose stellar parameters are summarised in \autoref{tab:app1}) to provide constraints on the properties of solids and simultaneously explore different assumptions on dust composition and porosity.